 Success comes from knowing what foods are good and what foods are bad and how your body and your lungs react to them.
 Keep track of your diet and incorporate as many of these items as you can into your daily nutritional plan.

-For more information on stem cell therapy and what it could mean for your life, contact us today or call us at (800) 729-3065.
+For more information on cellular therapy and what it could mean for your life, contact us today or call us at (800) 729-3065.
 Our patient coordinators will walk you through our available treatment options, talk through your current health and medical history and determine a qualifying treatment plan that works best for you.

 Interested in our article on 6 great foods if you have Emphysema Share your thoughts and comments below.